github/codeql/docs/codeql/writing-codeql-queries/debugging-data-flow-queries-using-partial-flow.rst

 Debugging data-flow queries using partial flow
 ==============================================

-If a data-flow query unexpectedly produces no results, you can use partial flow to debug the problem.
+If a data-flow query doesn't produce the results you expect to see, you can use partial flow to debug the problem.

 In CodeQL, you can use :ref:`data flow analysis <about-data-flow-analysis>` to compute the possible values that a variable can hold at various points in a program.
 A typical data-flow query looks like this: